chevereto/v3-docs/setup/server/installation.md

 ## Requirements

-Before installing anything double-check that the target server provides the system [requirements](../server/requirements.md) required to run Chevereto.
+Before installing anything check that the target server provides the system [requirements](../server/requirements.md) to run Chevereto.

 ::: danger
-We can't stress how important is that you always check requirements as failing to provide requirements could break your installation.
+We can't stress how important is that you check requirements as failing to provide requirements could break your installation.
 :::

 ## Database

 ### Using web panels

 You can refer to the documentation for creating the MySQL database required for Chevereto.
-Here some references for the most popular panels:
+Here references for the most popular panels:

 * [CloudPanel Database](https://www.cloudpanel.io/docs/cloudpanel-ce/frontend-area/databases)
 * [cPanel Database](https://docs.cpanel.net/cpanel/databases/mysql-databases/)